aguilarjose11/project-1-cs-robotics/README.md

 Notes:
 -------

- 1. Could we just copy and paste the robot simulation we made during the tutorial and just add out code to move? __Investigate.__
+1. The tutorials are _actually_ pretty helpfull.

 TODO:
 -----

  - [x] Create Package and basic folders.
- - [ ] Figure out how to create a world as specified by the project (See Note 1).
+ - [x] Figure out how to create a world as specified by the project (See Note 1).
  - [ ] Add basic C++ code (Figure out how, Note 1).
  - [ ] Follow Dr. hougen's HW example from 2003 and see if it is actually useful.
  - [ ] Other?